Skip to main content

 Contributors jfsinmsp netapp-bingen

-VMware Storage Distributed Resource Scheduler (SDRS) is a vSphere feature that places VMs on storage based on the current I/O latency and space usage.
+VMware Storage Distributed Resource Scheduler (SDRS) is a vSphere feature that automatically places VMs in a datastore cluster based on the current I/O latency and space usage.

 It then moves the VM or VMDKs nondisruptively between the datastores in a datastore cluster (also referred to as a pod), selecting the best datastore in which to place the VM or VMDKs in the datastore cluster.
 A datastore cluster is a collection of similar datastores that are aggregated into a single unit of consumption from the vSphere administrator's perspective.